idleberg/node-is-cson/README.md

 Default: `true`

-Remember that all JSON is valid CSON.
-By default, this library runs *strict* tests for CSON only.
-Setting this option to `false` will return true for valid JSON.
+Since CSON is a superset of *well-formatted* JSON, this library runs *strict* tests for CSON only.
+Disabling the strict option will override this behaviour.

 **Example:**